la2050/archive/_projects/2016/local-civic-engagement-is-hard-lets-make-it-easier.md

   give us a measure of the success of The Burg.
 Furthermore, by requiring users to register to vote or verify their status to access The Burg, we aim to directly increase voter registration.
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board members","Staff
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
-  ","Publicity/awareness","Infrastructure (building/space/vehicles
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
-  etc.)","Education/training ","Technical infrastructure (computers etc.)","Community outreach ","Network/relationship support","Quality
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
-  improvement research"]
+  - Quality improvement research
 project_description: >-
   The Burg is an online platform that will make it easy for individuals to address the local issues of their community in real time.
 The Burg will